nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.14 Mark task as done: `done` <a name="done"></a>
-Marks a specified task as done.
+Marks the specified task as done in your task list,
+so that you can keep track of what you have completed.

 Format: `done <task number>`